 Several years ago, Amazon FBA businesses were the quick shortcut to being a millionaire and moving to the Bahamas.
-Everyone and their mother had online business because starting an Amazon business was a profitable means of easy income.
+Everyone and their mother had an online business — starting an Amazon business was a profitable means of easy income!

 US trade wars with China haven’t helped.
-With the world’s most affordable manufacturing, China used to be the best place to source products for FBA.
-Now, many sellers are turning manufacturers in the United States and facing higher prices as a result.
+With the world’s most affordable manufacturing, China used to be the best place to source FBA products.
+Now many sellers are turning to manufacturers in the United States and facing higher prices as a result.

 CHAPTER I What Types of Amazon FBA Business Exist?

 Amazon FBA is selling on Amazon — except Amazon takes care of the details.
-You send your products to Amazon, they handle inventory fulfillment, customer support, return processing, and more.
+You send your products to Amazon, they handle picking, packing, and shipping, customer support, return processing, and more.

-Private labelers choose the products they sell with Amazon FBA.
-After a fair bit of market research, they contact the manufacturers with their product ideas to supply their products in bulk.
+Private labelers choose the products they sell.
+After a fair bit of market research, they contact domestic or international manufacturers with their product ideas to supply their products in bulk.

-Private label sellers create their own brand on Amazon.
-They build a storefront, custom product listings, social media, etc. This brand-building process can often be the hardest part, but it is well worth the time and effort.
+Private label sellers create their own brand on Amazon, which is often the hardest part.
+They build a storefront, product listings, social media accounts, etc.

-Retail arbitrage is the practice of buying discounted products at retail stores and then reselling them for a profit.
+Retail arbitrage is buying discounted products at retail stores and then reselling them for a good profit margin.
 In retail arbitrage, you don’t need to create a unique brand because you’re reselling other brands’ products.

-In recent years, Amazon has cracked down on sellers who don’t have explicit permission to sell branded products.
+In recent years, Amazon has cracked down on sellers who own products sold.
 This left many sellers to wonder – is retail arbitrage a dying art?
-We answer that question in more detail in our article.
+We answer that question in our article:

 Similar to retail arbitrage, wholesale sellers buy branded products without needing to create their own private label.
-The difference is that wholesalers buy products in bulk, so they usually negotiate rates with manufacturers directly.
+The difference is that wholesalers buy items sold in bulk, so they usually work with manufacturers directly.

-In addition, wholesalers do not need to create new product listings, they simply add their offer to an existing product listing.
-Wholesale is a great way to start selling on Amazon, if you have connections with suppliers you trust.
+In addition, wholesalers don’t create new product listings, they simply add their offer to an existing product listing.

 What About Dropshipping?

-Amazon Dropshipping is similar to Amazon FBA, except that sellers don’t house any inventory in Amazon fulfillment centers.
-In fact, dropshippers don’t even order goods until a customer places an order.
-Then, the supplier will fulfill the product and send it to the customer on behalf of the dropshipper.
+Amazon Dropshipping is similar to Amazon FBA, except sellers don’t store inventory in Amazon fulfillment centers.
+Instead, the supplier fulfills orders on behalf of the seller as customers buy products.

-If you have a trustworthy and affordable manufacturer, dropshipping is a very lucrative alternative to an Amazon FBA business.
-With dropshipping, you only buy what you sell, and the supplier ships your products, so you can avoid FBA fees.
+If you have a trustworthy and affordable manufacturer, dropshipping is a lucrative alternative to an Amazon FBA business.
+With eCommerce dropshipping, you only buy what you sell, and the supplier ships your products, so you can avoid FBA fulfillment fees.

 If you’re already an Amazon seller, you’re familiar with the terms Fulfillment by Merchant (FBM) and Fulfillment by Amazon (FBA).
-What you may not realize is that you don’t have to choose between the two exclusively!
+What you may not realize is that you don’t have to choose between the two!

 Many merchants with Professional seller accounts use the different fulfillment methods simultaneously.
 FBM and FBA each offer unique benefits.
-Here’s a run down of the pros to both.
+Here’s a rundown of both.

 Fulfilled by Merchant